DataDog/documentation/content/en/security/cloud_security_management/guide/identify-unauthorized-anomalous-procs.md

 title: Identifying Unauthorized and Anomalous Processes
 disable_toc: false
 further_reading:
-- link: "logs/processing/pipelines"
+- link: "security/threats/workload_security_rules/custom_rules"
   tag: "Documentation"
-  text: "Log processing pipelines"
+  text: "Creating Custom Detection Rules"
 ---

-You can use CMS Threats to identify if unauthorized or anomalous processes are running or executed on your IT systems.
+You can use CSM Threats to identify if unauthorized or anomalous processes are running or executed on your IT systems.

 For example, you can create a process allowlist and query for processes running on hosts and containers outside of the allowlist.